 Simple English definitions for legal terms

-Read a random definition: menacing
+Read a random definition: register in bankruptcy

 Embossed Seal: An embossed seal is a mark made on a document by a notary public's special stamp or tool.
 It raises the impression above the surface of the paper, making it hard to copy.
 This type of seal is required in some states and on some documents notarized for federal purposes.
 It helps to identify the original document and shows that it has been officially notarized.